 (R-6) Experimental offerings of visiting professors, experimental offerings of new courses, or one time offerings of current topics.

 KIN 201 - Basic Exercise Prescription.
 3 Credits.

-Offered every term.
 Theory, principles, and practice of exercise prescription for aerobic and resistance exercise programs for health, fitness and performance.
-Students must register for the lecture and a linked lab.

 KIN 205 - Foundations of HHP.
 3 Credits.

-Offered autumn and spring.
-An overview of the foundational principles comprising the field of HHP with special emphasis on the historical and philosophical foundations, and the evolution of the unity of mind/body concept.
+An overview of the foundational principles comprising the field of Integrative Physiology, Health and Allied Health with special emphasis on the historical and philosophical foundations, and the evolution of the unity of mind/body concept.
 Includes an overview of program options, analysis of future directions, and career choices.

 KIN 248 - Principles Optimal Performance for Athletes.
 2 Credits.